How To Save Money On Family Haircuts?

 How About Cutting Your Own Hair With Clippers?

 We think that it is harder to cut your own hair than cutting someone else’s hair.
-However, you are for some reason a lot more confident when doing it as well.
+Once you have cut someone’s hair a few times it gets a great deal easier.
+Cutting our own hair is simply more awkward as it can be difficult to see.

 It is a strange thing really.
 I guess if you make a mistake you only have yourself to blame.
 One great tip for doing this is to start the fade line as low as you can and then work up slowly, if you want to.